This is us. we’d love to welcome you in person.

-Bedner’s is a farm, garden center, and landscape business located in McDonald, (Cecil Township), just 30 minutes southwest of Pittsburgh.
-In January, the growing begins of hanging baskets, potted annuals, herb & vegetable plants, and perennials.
-The retail store is open April 1 – October 31, offering a large plant selection, gardening supplies, bulk and bagged soils & mulch, landscape services, gardening workshops, and pick-your-own vegetables and pumpkins.
+Bedner’s is a thriving family farm, garden center, and landscape business located in McDonald, (Cecil Township), just 30 minutes southwest of Pittsburgh.
+In January, the growing begins in our greenhouses, 17 to be exact, all filled with hanging baskets, potted annuals, herb & vegetable plants, and perennials.
+That’s right, everything is grown here.
+We have the pleasure of watching it all grow during the coldest, grayest days of winter.

-1956 Robert and Russell opened Bedner’s Farm Market in Upper St. Clair, on Bowerhill Road and Painters Run Road.
-Ruth also helped the family business.
-She married Dick Rostron, and they had two children – Nancy and Dave.
-Robert had no children.
-Russell and Joan (Maioli) had three children – Bob, Ray, and Cathy.
+1956 Robert and Russell open Bedner’s Farm Market in Upper St. Clair on Bower Hill Road.
+Ruth helps the family business and marries Dick Rostron.
+They have two children, Nancy and Dave.
+Robert has no children and Russell and Joan (Maioli) have three: Bob, Ray, and Cathy.

 1960 Bedner farm in Palm Beach county is established.
-In the early 1950’s, Arthur Bedner and his new bride Henrietta, relocated to South Florida from Bridgeville, to follow his dream of a new life in the farming industry.
-They had three children – Charlie, Bruce, and Steve, who continue to operate the farm and Bedner’s Farm Fresh Market.
+In the early 1950s, Arthur Bedner and his new bride, Henrietta, relocate to South Florida from Bridgeville, to follow his dream of a new life in the farming industry.
+They have three children: Charlie, Bruce, and Steve, who continue to operate the farm and Bedner’s Farm Fresh Market.

 1977 Bob and Sue Bedner marry, and their only child, Russ, is born in 1978.
 They work for the farm market in Upper St. Clair.

-1985 Bob and Sue purchase a 42 acre farm in McDonald, PA, and begin building greenhouses to grow annual flowers and hanging baskets.
+1984 Bob and Sue purchase a 42-acre farm in McDonald, PA, and begin building greenhouses to grow more container gardens, annual flowers and perennials.
 They deliver all their homegrown produce and flowers to sell at the family’s farm market in Upper St. Clair.

 1997 Bob and Sue branch off from the family farm market to open their own retail greenhouse in McDonald.
 There are ten greenhouses at this time.
 Russ works for the family business full time.

-2000 Four more greenhouses are built to grow more geraniums, container gardens, and perennials.
+2000 Four more greenhouses are built to grow geraniums, container gardens, and perennials.

 2004 Russ and Melanie get married.
-Melanie decides to work for the family business full time after finishing her M.S.
+Melanie joins the family business full time after finishing her M.S.
 Ed. at Duquesne University.

 2006 Russ and a family friend build a Nexus greenhouse, to be used as a larger retail space, including an expanded perennial and nursery area.